SLIDESHOW NOT CONFIGURED

 OA FABRICATION AND THE CONSTRUCTION BITE

-The fabrication of the OA begins with accurate digital or analog impressions and a protrusive bite record.
+The QD fabricates the OA by first taking accurate digital or analog impressions and a protrusive bite record..
 The initial protrusive setting should be at the QD’s discretion, based on patient comfort and clinical data from the comprehensive DSM examination.11 Various types of protrusive bite records may be used and customized to accommodate an individual’s dental, muscular, and anatomic range.
 Although the QD has discretion as to the initial position of the OA, literature suggests a protrusive range of 25% to 75% is within both the comfort and therapeutic range.32–34 Each OA may require a different vertical dimension to allow for proper fabrication.
 Both the horizontal and vertical dimensions should be considered in the context of the patient’s dental and craniofacial anatomy and occlusion.
 It should be noted that increasing vertical dimension has been associated with reduced efficacy of the OA.35

 The QD should verify the fit and comfort of the OA, and the QD or team members should review the adjustment protocol, home care instructions, and the warranty information specific to the OA selected.
 It is recommended that a written copy of the instructions, delivery form, and warranty be signed and dated by the patient and a team member, with one copy being provided to the patient and the other retained in the medical record.